Chaly Mah Chee Kheong

-Ms Audrey Kuah is Head, Group Marketing, Group Consumer Financial Services at OCBC Bank.
-In her current role, Audrey drives business and growth focused marketing initiatives for OCBC.
-Prior to OCBC, Audrey was the former Executive Director, Media Practice - Asia Pacific at Dentsu Aegis Network.
-As Executive Director, Media Practice – Asia Pacific, she was responsible for the evolution of the business model and future capabilities.
+As the former Executive Director of Media Practice – Dentsu Aegis Network Asia Pacific, she was responsible for the evolution of the business model and future capabilities.
 She was also Managing Director of Dentsu Aegis’ Group’s 1st global R & D centre, Global Data Innovation Centre, located in Singapore, where she was responsible for the development of proprietary and future forward marketing platforms that combined machine learning, artificial intelligence, cloud technology and the deep marketing expertise of Dentsu Group.
 Ms Kuah was also its Chief Client Officer, Southeast Asia and former Singapore CEO.

 Ms Kuah’s expertise in marketing, digital and advertising has been deployed across industries and geographies, for more than two decades.
 Ms Kuah is active in the industry and was most recently on the board of the Intellectual Property Office of Singapore International.